dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

 #.
 Submit the problem to a hybrid solver.

 #.
-When a problem is submitted, it is also uploaded.
-Sometimes, you may want to
+(Optional) Upload the problem.
+Submitting a problem uploads it but sometimes,
-    separate uploading from solving; for example, to solve it using various time limits.
+    you may want to separate uploading from solving; for example, to solve with various time limits.

 #.
-(Optional) Although the Ocean SDK automatically polls the hybrid solver for
+(Optional) Poll the hybrid solver for completion of submitted problems.
-    completion of hybrid problems, you may want to implement polling yourself;
-    if you do so, you must explicitly download each problem's results (i.e., the answer).
+    Although the Ocean SDK automatically polls, you may want to implement polling yourself; if so, you must explicitly download each problem's results.

 #.
-Handle solver errors as follows:
+Handle solver errors.

     *   You do not need to retry idempotent requests because, by default, the Ocean SDK retries them.